chrisguest75/nix-examples/GLOSSARY.md

 To manage channels, Nix provides the nix-channel command-line utility, which allows users to add, update, list, and remove channels.
 When a user updates their channels, Nix will fetch the latest package definitions and configurations, making them available for installation or updates.

+## Pure

+In Nix, "pure" refers to the concept of purity of a function or expression.
+A pure function or expression is one that has no side effects and returns the same result every time it is called with the same arguments.
+This means that a pure function does not depend on any mutable state outside of its own scope and has no observable effects on the program's state.

+In contrast, an "impure" function or expression may have side effects, such as modifying global state, reading or writing files, or communicating with external systems.
+An impure function may return different results for the same inputs or have observable effects on the program's state.

+In the context of Nix, purity is an important concept because it allows for reliable and predictable behavior of the Nix package manager and build system.
+By ensuring that all expressions used in Nix are pure, it is possible to guarantee that the results of a build will be reproducible across different machines and at different times, regardless of the context in which the build is run.
+This makes it easier to share and distribute packages, and reduces the likelihood of unexpected errors or inconsistencies in the build process.